Topological Charge-2ne Superconductors

 It is thus natural to ask about \emph{topological} charge-$4e$ superconductivity, and more generally its extension to charge-$2ne$ ones, in particular their wavefunctions, microscopic realizations, topological classifications, and experimental detections.
-Given the distinctive features of charge-$2ne$ order and topology discussed above, we aim to tackle these questions by starting from a TQFT description and the associated bulk-edge correspondence.
-Conceptually, one may think of generating a charge-$2ne$ superconductor from elementary charge-$2e$ ingredients.
-This perspective is closely related to the framework of classifying fermionic symmetry-protected and symmetry-enriched topological orders~\cite{Fidkowski2010,Burnell2018,Wang2018tow,Wang2020cons,Barkeshli2022}.
-On the other hand, pioneering work~\cite{Moore1991,Read2000} constructed the $(p+ip)$-wave topological superconductor based on the Moore-Read quantum Hall state~\cite{Moore1991}.
-Motivated by this, one may view topological charge-$2ne$ superconductor by incorporating the symmetry breaking from $U(1)$ to ${\mathbb Z}_{2n}$ in fractional quantum Hall states such as $2n$-cluster Read-Rezayi state~\cite{Read1999}, serving as a concrete platform for studying symmetry breakings in topological phases of matter~\cite{Khalaf2021,Wang2024the,Pace2024}.
+Given the distinctive features of charge-$2ne$ order and topology discussed above, we aim to tackle these questions by starting from a TQFT description and the associated bulk-edge correspondence~\cite{Moore1991,Barkeshli2010,Barkeshli2010parton,Barkeshli2010prl,Barkeshli2010two,Barkeshli2010zeros,Barkeshli2011}.
+We first consider to generate topological charge-$2ne$ superconductors from elementary charge-$2e$ ingredients of the Read--Green wavefunction.
+This perspective is closely related to the framework of classifying fermionic symmetry-protected and symmetry-enriched topological orders~\cite{Fidkowski2010,Burnell2018,Wang2018tow,Wang2020cons,Goldman2019,Barkeshli2022}.
+On the other hand, pioneering work~\cite{Moore1991,Read2000} constructed the $(p+ip)$-wave topological superconductor based on the Moore--Read quantum Hall state~\cite{Moore1991}.
+Motivated by this, we also explore the construction of topological charge-$2ne$ superconductor by breaking the charge conservation symmetry from $U(1)$ to ${\mathbb Z}_{2n}$ in fractional quantum Hall states such as $2n$-cluster Read--Rezayi state~\cite{Read1999}, serving as a concrete construction of symmetry breakings in topological phases of matter~\cite{Khalaf2021,Wang2024the,Pace2024}.
+Here we emphasize that this letter focuses on the \emph{construction} and topological characterization of these phases, rather than on a microscopic \emph{mechanism}.
+Thus, when fractional quantum Hall states are used as starting points, they are viewed as controlled topological building blocks for the construction; instead of necessary microscopic mechanism for realizing a topological charge-$2ne$ superconductor.
+Incorporation of internal degrees of freedom, such as spin and valley, results in internal symmetries that impose constraints to the wavefunction.
+We then study the spinful (and spin-valley) topological charge-$2ne$ superconductors, using charge-$4e$ ones as examples.
+The main result of this letter is that charge-$2ne$ superconductivity is not merely a higher-charge analogue of conventional charge-$2e$ topological superconductivity.
+Instead, it can support intrinsic fermionic non-Abelian topological order beyond charge-$2e$ ones, with deconfined bulk anyons and non-Abelian superconducting vortices.